|

 Benefits

-- can alleviate pain, induce sleep in fibromyalgia [2]
+- Can alleviate pain and induce sleep in fibromyalgia [2].

 Concerns

-nausea, and seizure) following abrupt cessation after prolonged
+- Withdrawal symptoms following abrupt cessation after prolonged use.

 Mechanism of action

-Carisoprodol 350 mg tablets work by blocking nerve impulses (or pain sensations)
+Carisoprodol works by blocking nerve impulses (or pain sensations)

 Reviews, Discussions & Forums